damonitor/damo/README.md

 Nothing at all but indicate which version is more fresh.
 A higher version number means it is more recently released.

+This also means that there is no special versions for hotfixes.
+Instead, all bug fixes and new features are released together in fast speed (nearly once per week) under the single version scheme.
+We also strive a high level of stability across all versions.
+Users are therefore recommended to use latest version always if possible, since it is the only way to get all bug fixes and new features.
+If there is any problem at upgrading the version, please report an issue.

 Will the features of `damo` be supported forever?
 -------------------------------------------------